We travel again, but… in the Netherlands – October 2020

 Even though we are wearing our rain suits, the falling rain is not so pleasant to stay outside longer and we cycle back to the motorhome.
 When the rain stops in the afternoon I walk into town, but I find out that I don’t like shopping in Corona time, so I am back soon and the rest of the day I enjoy my exciting book: “the Seventh Scroll” by Wilbur Smith.

-In the evening, it is already dark at 5 pm, I walk back to town to get a delicious Turkish Döner dish that tastes really good.
+, it is already dark at 5 pm, I walk back to town to get a delicious Turkish Döner dish that tastes really good.

 Monday morning the rain stopped but it is still gray weather and we decide to drive back home.
 Enough is enough.
 At the end of the morning we are back home where we empty the motorhome and clean it inside and outside.
 Now the weather is sunny.
 Great because you don’t want to unload a motorhome during rainfall.
 At the end of the afternoon we drive to the storage where we park the motorhome.
 At home a huge laundry is waiting.